HendrikRauh/Schule-als-Staat/.github/CODE_OF_CONDUCT.md

 - **After `;`:** Start a new line after each semicolon (`;`).
 - **Path:** Use relative paths.
 - **Git commit message:** Write a descriptive message for each commit.
+- **Variable Naming:** Use camelCase for variable names.
+This means starting with a lowercase letter and capitalizing the first letter of each subsequent concatenated word.
+- **Descriptive Naming:** Use descriptive names for variables, functions, classes, etc. The name should reflect the purpose or functionality of the element it represents.

 ## Our Pledge